literallycanvas/literallycanvas-demos/Readme.md

     "core build" that doesn't include any UI.
 Instead, there is custom JavaScript that controls the active tool, colors, etc.

-`react_npm_webpack`: A modern setup that installs Literally Canvas from NPM,
+`npm_webpack_react`: A modern setup that installs Literally Canvas from NPM,
-    requires it and React with CommonJS, and produces a single JavaScript file.
-    This is the best way to start if you're beginning a new project.
+    requires it and React with CommonJS, renders the widget within a React component, and produces a single JavaScript file.
+This is likely the best way to start if you're beginning a new project.